How to Forgive Yourself?

 Forgive.
 We’ve all heard the word before, but what does it mean?
 And why is it so important?

-Dr. Frederick Luskin at Standford University reports that “learning to forgive helps people hurt less, experience less anger, feel less stress and suffer less depression.
+Dr. Frederic Luskin at Stanford University reports that “learning to forgive helps people hurt less, experience less anger, feel less stress and suffer less depression.
 People who learn to forgive report significantly fewer symptoms of stress such as backache, muscle tension, dizziness, headaches and upset stomachs.
 In addition people report improvements in appetite, sleep patterns, energy and general well being.”

 If self-forgiveness is such a good thing, why is it so hard?